geektutor/Leaderboard/task.md

 Divisors

-Write a function that takes in an integer as a parameter and returns the number of possible divisors the number including 1 and itself.
+Write a function that takes in an integer as a parameter and returns the number of possible divisors the number including 1 and but excluding itself.

 Example:

 myFunction(10)===3; //10 is divisible by 1,2,5

-#### Backend Intermediate
+#### BackEnd Intermediate

 Write a function in the form of scrabble(str1, str2) that returns true if a portion of str1 characters can be rearranged to match str2, otherwise returns false.